gcherv/simple-code-coverage/README.md

 # Simple Code Coverage

-This is extension allows you to see the code coverage of currently open apex class without opening developer console.
+This extension allows you to view the code coverage of the currently open Apex class directly within VS Code, without needing to open the Developer Console.

-*This is still early version, please be patient and help in improving this extension by submitting issues.*
+**Note**: This is an early version of the extension.
+We appreciate your patience and encourage you to contribute by submitting issues or feedback.

+![Code Coverage Indicator](images/example.gif)

+## Features

+- **Code Coverage Display**: Shows code coverage for Apex files directly in the VS Code status bar.

 ## Requirements

-- You must have SFDX CLI installed.
+- **SFDX CLI**: Ensure you have the Salesforce CLI (SFDX CLI) installed on your system.

 ## Usage

+1. **Open an Apex File**: The extension will detect when an Apex file is open.
-- When the currect open file is written in Apex language, you will see a little sign in the bottom section of your VS Code on the left sign that would show code coverage for this code.
+2. **View Code Coverage**: A small indicator will appear in the bottom left corner of the VS Code status bar, showing the code coverage for the open file.

-![Code Coverage Indicator](images/example.gif)

 ## License

-This project is licensed under the terms of the [MIT license](LICENSE).
+This project is licensed under the [MIT License](LICENSE).

+Feel free to reach out if you have any questions or need assistance!